-July 7, 2017 Update: After a slight spike in crowds during the winter and spring (including an unexpected bump in January and February), early summer crowds were below average for the second year in a row at Walt Disney World.
+After a slight spike in crowds during the winter and spring (including an unexpected bump in January and February), early summer crowds were below average for the second year in a row at Walt Disney World.
 This follows lower than normal crowds last summer, which ended up rising when “Peak Season” pricing ended towards the end of August.
-Even the Independence Day holiday weekend was light as compared to normal years.
 We explain this trend in crowds in our new post: “Summer Is Not Busy Season at Walt Disney World Anymore.”

 12. August – Feel like Mission: Space is insufficient at simulating a visit to Mars?
 Then you’ll love August in Walt Disney World, when every day feels like a veritable trip to the red planet!
 Hot, humid, stormy weather typifies August in Central Florida, and that alone makes August the worst month to visit.

 The last week of August is potentially the qualitatively worst week of year to visit Walt Disney World.
 In addition to the weather, it marks the end of “Peak Season” ticket prices, meaning people who postponed their visits to save money will start heading to the parks.
 On top of that, both Halloween and Epcot Food & Wine Festival “seasons” start at the end of August, which could result in a spike at both Magic Kingdom and Epcot.
 It should still only be moderate in terms of crowds, but still worse than the two months that preceded it.